Tzadikim Nistarim: Origins

-These two sources were combined into the idea that the world is sustained by 36 righteous people.
-The combination may have derived from the fact that to "greet the Shekhinah" was originally associated with Temple service, and Temple service was considered to sustain the world (Pirkei Avot 1:2).
+These two sources were combined into the idea that 36 righteous people sustain the world.
+The combination may have derived from the fact that to "greet the Shekhinah" was associated with Temple service and that was considered to sustain the world (Pirkei Avot 1:2).

 The idea of 36 righteous became fully fleshed out in later generations:

-As a mystical concept, the number 36 is even more intriguing.
-It is said that at all times there are 36 special people in the world, and that were it not for them, all of them, if even one of them was missing, the world would come to an end.
-The two Hebrew letters for 36 are the lamed, which is 30, and the vav, which is 6.
-Therefore, these 36 are referred to as the Lamed-Vav Tzadikim.

 The idea is particularly prominent in Hasidic Judaism.
 Tzvi Elimelech Spira of Dinov, for example, wrote that "in every generation, there are great righteous people who could perform wondrous acts, but the generation is not deserving of that, so the stature of the righteous people is hidden and they are not known to the public; sometimes they are woodchoppers or water-drawers."

 Revealed and hidden righteous

-The Baal Shem Tov wrote that "just as there are 36 hidden righteous, there are 36 revealed righteous."